panzerdp/dmitripavlutin.com/content/posts/044-spread-operator-perf/index.md

 ## 5. Conclusion

-When the spread array is located at the beginning of the array literal, you can get a performance boost due to the fast-path optimization implemented by the V8 engine.
+When the spread array is located at the beginning of the array literal, you can get a performance boost due to the fast-path optimization.
 It is available in V8 engine `v7.2` (shipped in Chrome `v72` and NodeJS `v12`).

 With this optimization, [the performance test](https://jsperf.com/spread-operator-head-vs-tail/5) shows that `[...array, item]` can perform at least twice faster than `[item, ...array]`.